1 Tax Treaties and Residence

 9.2 Is there a requirement to make special disclosure of avoidance schemes?

-No, there are no requirements to disclose avoidance schemes.
+Under current legislation, there are no requirements to disclose any avoidance scheme.

 10 BEPS and Tax Competition